-SHESC's require all students maintain an Overall GPA of 3.2 each semester, the Graduate College requires all students (M.A. and PhD) to maintain a 3.0 GPA each semester to be in good academic standing.
+SHESC requires all students to maintain an Overall GPA of 3.2 each semester, the Graduate College requires all students (M.A. and PhD) to maintain a 3.0 GPA each semester to be in good academic standing.
 Graduate students who do not meet these GPA requirements will go on academic probation.